enspyrco/astro/README.md

 - A LandingMission to update the AppState via synchrnous pure functions
 - An AwayMission to perform side effects asynchronously

-Launch AwayMissions and LandingMissions with MissionControl.
+Launch AwayMissions and LandingMissions with BeliefSystem.

 ## Getting started